a-rouxel/simca/README.md

 - **Optical Design**: This module is used to compare the performances of various optical systems.

-- **Masks Generation**: This module is used to generate spectral and/or spatial filtering, based on the optical design.
+- **Coded Aperture Patterns Generation**: This module is used to generate spectral and/or spatial filtering, based on the optical design.

 - **Acquisition Coded Images**: This module is used to encode and acquire images.